Hbunce1561/JukeBoxer/README.md

 Both do similar things, track method needs the genre to be in the enumeration and seperates out first and last name in artist name, the tune method does not.

+These both need to be pointed at the song file (ie "./song.mp3") to actually play the song.

 Song length is a deprecated variable, no longer used in this version, however can be reimplemented with thread.sleep().